The ONLY Landscaping Email Marketing Guide You Need

 Tips to keep your email lists working for your marketing campaigns

-Segment your contacts: Enrich your data as much as you can so you know who exactly you are sending your emails to.
-This would help in making your emails more personalized and help with the open rate and click rate.
+Segment your contacts: Enrich your data as much as possible so you know exactly to whom you send your emails.
+This would help make your emails more personalized and help with the open and click rates.
 If you do not know about these email metrics, you can learn them here.

 Keep your contacts in the email list fresh: Prevent contact decay and regularly clean your lists so that all your emails are deliverable to the recipients.

-Tag or categorize your contacts: Map actions of each prospect/customer touchpoint with your service.
+Tag or categorize your contacts: Map the actions of each prospect/customer touchpoint with your service.
 Tag your contacts in multiple ways.
-Examples: add tags for prospects, customers, your service category, how they were acquired, and location.
+For example, add tags for prospects and customers, your service category, how they were acquired, and location.

 Email types

-There are multiple options when you are publishing emails.
-Some content works well as standalone emails while other works better in a series (e.g. welcome sequence, sales cadence).
+There are multiple options when publishing emails.
+Some content works well as standalone emails, while others work better in a series (e.g., welcome sequence, sales cadence).
 The correct choice will depend on your overall strategy.

 Here are some examples to get you thinking about your options: